PrioritySoftware/PrioritySoftware.github.io/_sdk/Rules-Generator-Custom-Columns.md

+---
+title: Using Custom Form Columns in the Business Rules Generator
+layout: sdk_nav
+---

 The Business Rules Generator enables users to set up error, warning, e-mail or text messages (SMS) that are triggered automatically when certain conditions are met.
 When the action selected is *Send e-mail* or